raspberrypilearning/gpio-music-box/worksheet.md

     *This sets up GPIO pin 2 as an input device with the capabilities of a button, so you can trigger an event with by pressing the button.*

-1. Now add a function for playing the sound.
-This will be the code than runs when the button is pressed.
-You'll need to add this after the `drum =` line:
+1. Now tell the button to run the sound's `play` function when it is pressed.
+Add the following line:

     ```python
-    def play(pin):
-        print("playing")
-        drum.play()
-    ```

-    The `print` will tell you when the function has been called, so you know what's going on.

-1. Now tell the button to run the `play` function when it is pressed.
-Add the following line

-    ```python
-    button.when_pressed = play
+    button.when_pressed = drum.play
     ```

 1. Add a line to pause the program so that it will continue to wait for the button to be pressed.